doged/insight/README.md

 # *insight*

-*insight* is an open-source bitcoin blockchain explorer with complete REST and websocket APIs.
+*insight* is an open-source DogecoinDark blockchain explorer with complete REST and websocket APIs.

 Insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

 Check some screenshots and more details at [insight's project homepage](http://insight.is/).

 *Insight* project is now splitted in two repositories.
 One for the [API](https://github.com/doged/insight-api) and for the front-end.
-This repository is for the front-end, which will install the API as a NPM dependency.
+This repository is for the front-end, which will auto install the API as an NPM dependency.

 ## Prerequisites